IBM/universal-connectors/filter-plugin/logstash-filter-oua-guardium/README.md

 - -j : output audits in JSON format

 ## Limitation

-Normally, the "statement type" attribute for the "FULL SQL" entity in Guardium reports shows us whether a full SQL statement is a prepared statement.
+- Normally, the "statement type" attribute for the "FULL SQL" entity in Guardium reports shows us whether a full SQL statement is a prepared statement.
 However, because OUA doesn't give us information about whether a statement is a prepared statement or not, the "Statement type" attribute is not applicable for the OUA universal connector plug-in.
+- Record affected field is not supported for Oracle UC.